Organisations we work with

 We, the Niemann-Pick Research Foundation and Niemann-Pick UK together funded a study, together with NPSuisse and Niemann-Pick de Fuenlabrada to test a new drug treatment into Niemann-Pick disease type C.

 We previously funded a four year project developing a new, computerised way of interpreting MRI scans of babies’ brains together with the Engineering and Physical Sciences Research Council.
-We worked with the Medical Research Council (MRC) to fund a Clinical Research Training Fellow.
+We worked with the MRC to fund a Clinical Research Training Fellow.
 We funded the first major UK scientific study into multiple sclerosis (MS) in children together with the MS Society.